sschoedel/mlproject/README.md

 ## Installation

 This project was validated using Python version 3.9.4 and a Windows operating system.
 All of the dependencies necessary for this project are listed in the file `requirements.txt`.
-To install these dependencies, run the command
+To install these dependencies, run the following command in an isolated virtual environment:

 ```
 pip install -r requirements.txt
 ```

-In an isolated virtual environment.

 We did not test this installation in a conda environment, nor did we validate completely using a different Python version.
 There are no guarantees that the code will run properly in such environments.